stenzeladam/ChordProgressionTSX/README.md

 1. **`Chord.ts`**: Contains the `Chord` class that manages musical chords and their notes.
 2. **`ChordProgressionAPI.ts`**: Sets up an Express server with endpoints for managing chord progressions and modes.
-3. **`ChordVoicing.ts`**: Manages chord voicings and interacts with the UberChord API to fetch chord data.
+3. **`ChordVoicing.ts`**: Manages chord voicings and interacts with the tonal.js library to fetch chord data.
 4. **`CustomChordData.ts`**: Defines the `CustomChordData` class for managing chord data.
 5. **`Modes.ts`**: Defines the `Modes` class for managing musical scales and modes.